thunderbird89/esf/stories/story-knock-knock.md

 The Talon's computer plotted the re-entry vector automatically, compensating for atmospheric density, calculating heat dissipation, guiding them toward Japan with precision that would have seemed like magic a few decades ago.
 Okuu just had to trust the systems and fly.

-The transition from space to atmosphere was gradual—thickening air, increasing drag, the first hints of heat building on the shields.
+The transition from space to atmosphere was gradual - thickening air, increasing drag, the first hints of heat building on the shields.
 Then they were through the worst of it, descending through cloud layers, Japan's coastline appearing below.

 Okuu had flown this approach countless times in training.
 But this time felt different.
 This time, she was returning from actual combat.
 This time, people had died.